Finite convergent presentation of plactic monoid for type C: Plactic monoid for type C

 \subsection{A bumping algorithm for type C}

-In~\cite{Schensted61}, Schensted introduces an insertion algorithm (column insertion) to compute a unique tableau $P(w)$ for a word $w$ over the alphabet $\mathcal{A}_{n} = \{1<\cdots <n\}$.
+In~\cite{Schensted61}, Schensted introduces an insertion algorithm (column insertion) to compute a unique tableau $P(w)$ for a word $w$ over the alphabet $\mathcal{A}_{n} = \{1<\ldots <n\}$.
 The column insertion procedure inserts a letter $x$ into a tableau $T$ as follows.
-Let $y$ be the smallest element of the first column of the tableau $T$ such that $y\geq x$.
-Then $x$ remplaces $y$ in the first column and $y$ is bumped into the next column where the process is repeated.
+Let $y$ be the smallest element of the leftmost column of the tableau $T$ such that $y\geq x$.
+Then $x$ replaces $y$ in the leftmost column and $y$ is bumped into the next column where the process is repeated.
 This procedure terminates when the letter which is bumped is greater than all the elements of the next column.
 Then it is placed at the bottom of that column.
 Hence the tableau $P(w)$ can be computed by starting with the empty word, which is a valid tableau, and iteratively applying Schensted's algorithm.

-In~\cite{Lecouvey02}, Lecouvey introduces an insertion scheme to compute the symplectic tableau $P(w)$ analogous to the Schensted's algorithm for type A. The insertion of a letter $x$ in a symplectic tableau $T$ is denoted by $x\rightarrow T$.
+In~\cite{Lecouvey02}, Lecouvey introduces an insertion scheme to compute the symplectic tableau $P(w)$ analogous to the Schensted's algorithm for type A. We present in Sections~\ref{Insertioncolumn} and~\ref{insertiontableau} Lecouvey's algorithms and we refer the reader to~\cite{Lecouvey02} for more details.